Learn about purchasing for teams

 If you are submitting with a goal for a particular date for an in-person Training Skills Assessment, please reference the following opportunities and submit by the dates below:

-Tentative dates for the in-person interviews and simulations at the North American Regional Scrum Gathering 2025.
-The CST application submission deadline is June 9, 2025.
+Dates for the in-person Training Skills Assessments at the Regional Scrum Gathering Banff (Canada) 2025.
+The CST application submission milestone date to submit has been extended to June 25, 2025.

 The Certified Scrum Trainer application process includes meeting the CST prerequisites (this does not currently apply to Certified Scrum Alliance Trainers).